giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

-Operation once mounted on the MTB is as follows:
+Once mounted on the MTB, it works really good 😄

 {{< rawhtml >}}
 <center>